hchyang/PSiTE/wes/wessim/README.md

 You may use `pip install pysam` to install pysam.

-If pysam is not installed, the script fa2wes.py (under folder csite) will try to install it automatically.
+If pysam is not installed, the script fa2wes.py (under folder PSiTE/psite) will try to install it automatically.